FAForever/faf-stack/README.md

 This will launch the faf-db and generate the current database scheme.

+### Updating the configuration files

+Simply override the config files with the template files again.

+    cp -R config.template/* config
+    cp .env.template .env

 ### Update database schema

 Before updating the database schema you may need to update the configuration files.

-    cp -R config.template/* config
-    cp .env.template .env

     docker-compose run --rm faf-db-migrations migrate